 Include an introduction and overview of the whole book, also an outline or synopsis (chapter by chapter summary.)
 Tell what the book is about and who you see as the target audience or potential readers.
 Give them a vision as to why you think people would read it.

-I recommend you purchase the current edition of Sally Stuart’s Christian Writers’ Market Guide.
+I recommend you purchase the current edition of The Christian Writers’ Market Guide.
 This gives the latest information regarding publishers and what they publish.
-Her address is: Sally Stuart, 1647 SW Pheasant Dr., Aloha, OR 97006.
 This is a great resource book and you may find a wealth of information regarding writing and getting a book published.
-Her website is http://www.stuartmarket.com/ .

-The Writer’s Market, published by Holm, is an extensive resource book that would be valuable to check out.
+The Writer’s Market, is an extensive resource book that would also be valuable to check out.

 I highly recommend going to a Christian Writer’s Conference.
 For instance, there is an annual one at Mt.
 Hermon.
 There you can meet editors and writers and hear speakers giving great advice on writing.
-Check out this website for additional information. www.mounthermon.org/writers.
+Check out this website for additional information about conferences at Mount Hermon.

 Here's another helpful thought on self-publishing: